What are the best box turtle beddings? In this short article, I will show you what I consider to be the best substrate for box turtles.

 This is exactly why I wrote this article.

-Before we go into beddings and substrates for box turtles, I first need to make a very brief, but important point here.
+Before we go into all the different turtle substrates, I first need to make a very brief, but important point here.

 How Much Space Do Box Turtles Need?

-Just because box turtles don’t need even 1% of the water that aquatic species do, doesn’t mean that they can be put into tiny aquariums.
+Just because box turtles don’t need even 1% of the water that aquatic turtles do, doesn’t mean that they can be put into tiny aquariums.

-The AAHA (American Animal Hospital Association) recommends a minimum size of 20-gallons for a box turtle.
-The thing is, box turtles aren’t going to be swimming in deep pools of water, so using gallons as a metric isn’t entirely accurate.
+The American Animal Hospital Association recommends a minimum aquarium size of 20-gallons for a box turtle.
+The thing is, box turtles aren’t going to be swimming in a lot of deep water, so using gallons as a metric isn’t entirely useful.

-I would strongly recommend that you follow this rule of thumb for the size of your indoor enclosure:
+I would strongly recommend that you follow this rule of thumb for the size of your indoor box turtle habitat: